Guild Wars Nightfall

 Guild Wars Nightfall is a fantasy action role-playing game and the third stand-alone campaign in the Guild Wars series developed by ArenaNet, a subsidiary of NCSOFT corporation.
 Nightfall was released worldwide on October 27, 2006, having been in development alongside Guild Wars Factions since November 2005.

 Nightfall takes place in the continent of Elona in the Guild Wars universe.
-It follows the player's character as they join the Order of the Sunspears and uncover the desire of Warmarshal Varesh to return a long forgotten god to the world through an event called Nightfall.
+It follows the player character as they join the Order of the Sunspears and uncover the desire of Warmarshal Varesh to return a long forgotten god to the world through an event called Nightfall.
 The players, assisted by their hero allies, fight through civil war, ignorant Vabbi princes and Varesh's demon allies as they attempt to prevent the coming of Nightfall.

+A rerelease of the original game titled Guild Wars Reforged, which includes all content from Guild Wars Factions and Guild Wars Nightfall was released on December 3, 2025.
+The game will be released on mobile platforms on June 24th, 2026.

 Gameplay

 Nightfall is a continuation of the Guild Wars franchise and so follows the same gameplay principles.
 Guild Wars in previous releases attempted a marriage of Player versus Environment (or "PvE") and Player versus Player (or "PvP") gameplay, starting out with PvP being the logical endgame for the Prophecies campaign, and PvP optionally interspersed throughout Factions play.
 Nightfall moves away from this as the storyline is more PvE focused than previous campaigns.